w3f/polkadot-wiki/docs/learn/learn-opengov.md

 The Council in Gov1 has fulfilled its role as the representative of passive token holders, guardian of the treasury and initiator of legislation, but is often seen as a centralized entity.
-To further decentralize Polkadot and Kusama networks, Gov2 proposes to return the responsibilities of the council back to the community.
+To further decentralize Polkadot and Kusama networks, OpenGov proposes to return the responsibilities of the council back to the community.

 ## Referenda